-Within the UNFCCC process, countries have confirmed the importance of enhancing climate technology development and transfer to developing countries.
+Within the UN Climate Change process, countries have confirmed the importance of enhancing technology development and transfer to developing countries.
 To facilitate this, in 2010 the Conference of the Parties established the Technology Mechanism.
-The Technology Mechanism consists of two bodies: the Technology Executive Committee (TEC) and the Climate Technology Centre and Network (CTCN).
+The Technology Mechanism consists of two bodies: the Technology Executive Committee and the Climate Technology Centre and Network.

-The TEC is the Technology Mechanism’s policy body.
+The Technology Executive Committee is the Technology Mechanism’s policy body.
 It analyses issues and provides policy recommendations that support country efforts to enhance climate technology development and transfer.
-The TEC consists of 20 technology experts representing both developed and developing countries.
+The committee consists of 20 technology experts representing both developed and developing countries.
 It meets several times a year and holds climate technology events that support efforts to address key technology policy issues.
-Visit the TEC homepage.
+Visit the committee's homepage.

-Providing technical assistance at the request of developing countries to accelerate the transfer of climate technologies
+Providing technical assistance at the request of developing countries on technology issues

-Creating access to information and knowledge on climate technologies, particularly through its knowledge management system
+Creating access to information and knowledge on climate technologies

 Fostering collaboration among climate technology stakeholders via its network of regional and sectoral experts

-The CTCN is hosted by the United Nations Environment Programme in collaboration with the United Nations Industrial Development Organization, and is supported by 11 partner institutions.
-The Centre facilitates a network of national, regional, sectoral and international technology centres, networks, organizations and private sector entities.
-The CTCN is accountable to and under the guidance of the Conference of the Parties through the CTCN Advisory Board.
-Developing countries may send a request to the CTCN via their nationally selected focal point, called a national designated entity.
-For more information visit the CTCN website.
+The centre is hosted by the UN Environment in collaboration with the United Nations Industrial Development Organization, and is supported by 11 partner institutions.
+It also has a network of national, regional, sectoral and international organizations which support it to undertake its services.
+The Climate Technology Centre and Network is accountable to and guided by the Conference of the Parties through an advisory board.
+Developing countries may send a request to the centre through their national focal point, called a national designated entity.
+For more information visit the centre's website.

-The TEC and the CTCN work together to enhance climate technology action.
+The Technology Executive Committee and the Climate Technology Centre and Network work together to enhance climate technology activities.
 Their functions are complementary and support developing country efforts to address both policy and implementation aspects of climate technology development and transfer.
-They work to enrich coherence and synergy in the delivery of climate technology support and respond effectively to the needs of countries.